biosbits/bits/README.Developers.txt

 prospective BITS developer.
 See README.txt for user documentation, or INSTALL.txt for instructions on creating a bootable USB disk.

-Please send any bug reports, patches, or other mail about BITS to Burt Triplett <burt@pbjtriplett.org>.
+Please send any bug reports, patches, or other mail about BITS to the BITS mailing list at <bits@lists.01.org>, and please include the git commit ID (included in README.txt in BITS builds) for reference.

 You can find the BITS homepage at http://biosbits.org/